MA 226: Ordinary Differential Equations

 Your grade will be determined as follows

 There will be three midterm exams in this course.
 However, we will drop your lowest score.
 Important: There are NO makeup exams in this course.
 If you miss an exam you will receive a zero for that exam and, presumably, you will wish to drop that score.
 Also, late lab assignments will not be accepted.
-Please turn in your labs during class; I cannot accept labs sent by email due to numerous printing problems.
+All labs must be handed in during (or before) the class on the day they are due.
+The grader usually picks up the labs right after class and I cannot ask the grader to return to pick up labs that were not handed in on time.
+Also, I cannot accept email versions of the labs; you must have a friend drop your lab off in class if you cannot attend on the day that the lab is due.
+Finally, I allow the TF for this course to make arguments for raising the final grade a notch or two for students who have made exceptional contributions either in discussion section or in the main lecture.

 The midterm exams will be held on

-At each lecture, I will post the names of a dozen or so randomly chosen students.
+At each lecture, I will post the names of twenty or so randomly chosen students.
 Sometimes this will occur at the beginning of class; other times at the end of class.
 If your name is posted, I ask that you speak to me so that I can verify your attendance.
+Please bring your student ID.
 This helps me to match names with faces.
-If you are not present (or arrive late) on the day that your name is posted, you will lose two of the four points allocated in your final grade for attendance.
-You can expect to be selected for this honor approximately three times during the term, possibly more.
+I do this so that I can get to know the names of students who participate actively in the course as well as those who spend the time sleeping or not paying attention.
+This then helps me to decide whether or not to raise the final grade for students who are active participants.
+If you are not present (or arrive late) on the day that your name is posted, you will lose one of the four percentage points allocated in your final grade for attendance.
+You can expect to be selected for this honor approximately four times during the term, possibly more.
+By the way, all universities now have a strict policy regarding texting or using cellphones during class.
+Here is a wonderful video that explains this policy!

 Text:

-The text for the course will be that great! little book called Differential Equations, Third Edition, by Blanchard, Devaney, and Hall.
-Published by Thomson/Brooks-Cole, 2006.
-ISBN 0-495-01265-3.
+The text for the course will be that great! little book called Differential Equations, Fourth Edition, by Blanchard, Devaney, and Hall.
+Published by Brooks-Cole/Cengage Learning, 2012.
+ISBN 978-0-495-82674.
 I recommend buying several copies and giving them as presents to your favorite people!
-By the way, the Second Edition is not suitable for this course.
-Also, this edition does not come with the software necessary for the lab projects.
+Incidentally, the Third Edition is no longer suitable for this course.
+Also, you should download the software that is available with the text.
+Several of the labs due in this course will make extensive use of this software.

 Other information: